Ethics Policy (updated in October 2019)

 The biased handling, invention, falsification, selective communication, concealment, misleading information or misrepresentation of information is an unacceptable scientific fraud against which Cuestiones de Fisioterapia will fight.
 Thus, cases of scientific fraud that are detected may be published in the journal and reported to the competent authorities concerning the authors involved.

 Cuestiones de Fisioterapia adheres to the basic principles of the Declaration of Helsinki of the World Medical Association updated at the 64th General Assembly, held in Fortaleza, Brazil, in October 2013 ( https://www.wma.net/es/que-hacemos/etica-medica/declaracion-de-helsinki/) and the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals of the International Committee of Medical Journal Editors (ICMJE Recommendations), updated in 2018, available on www.icmje.org.
-When the manuscripts submitted to Cuestiones de Fisioterapia describe studies on human beings, it will be an indispensable condition that they have been previously evaluated and approved by the relevant Ethics Committee (institutional or regional).
-When animal experiments are described they will indicate that the rules of the institution or the National Research Council, or national laws regarding the care and use of laboratory animals have been followed.
-Likewise, the procedures used in patients and controls will have been carried out after obtaining informed consent, and that the privacy rights of the subjects have been respected at all times.
-The authors will declare explicitly in their manuscripts that they have met these requirements and are holding all of these documents, which may be required by the editors.
+When the manuscripts submitted to Cuestiones de Fisioterapia describe studies on human beings, it will be an indispensable condition that they have been previously evaluated and approved by the relevant Ethics Committee (institutional or regional), that the procedures used in patients and controls will have been carried out after obtaining informed consent, and that the privacy rights of the subjects have been respected at all times.
+The authors will explicitly declare in their manuscripts that they have met these requirements and are holding all of these documents, which may be required by the editors.